Contents

 Penalties are Per Form, Not Per Asset

-Taxpayers who get penalized for Form 8938 non-compliance should note that it is not based on each account or asset identified in Form 8938 but rather on the non-filing or the late filing of the form itself.
-Typically, penalties start at $10,000 per year.
+Taxpayers who are assessed Form 8938 penalties for non-compliance should note that it is not based on each account or asset identified in Form 8938 but rather on the non-filing or the late filing of the form itself.
+Typically, penalties start at $10,000 per year, and there are potential continuing failure-to-file penalties.
+As provided by the IRS:

 Penalties May be Avoided, Waived, or Abated